randall77/hprof/README.md

   name    string      function name

 dump params:
   10        uvarint
   endian    uvarint     0=little endian, 1=big endian
-  ptrsize uvarint     ptr size in bits.
-4 or 8
+  ptrsize   uvarint     ptr size in bytes.
+4 or 8 hchansize uvarint     size of channel header in bytes.

+finalizer data:
+  11        uvarint
+  obj       uvarint    object that has a finalizer addr      uvarint    data needed by that finalizer